OhioKAN: Building Evidence for Kinship and Adoption Navigation Services

 OhioKAN serves kinship families involved with child welfare, informal kinship providers not involved with child welfare, and adoptive families.
 Adoptive families have long voiced a need for stronger post-adoption services.
 To achieve compliance with the Family First Prevention Services Act, the Ohio General Assembly allocated $8.5 million for a statewide kinship program.
 Learn more about OhioKAN in their program manual.

 This work at Chapin Hall is led by Policy Fellows Shaun Lane and Krista Thomas.
-Other key Chapin Hall team members include Senior Policy Analyst Karen Fenton-LeShore; Policy Analysts Stephanie Armendariz, Charlotte Goodell, and Samantha Steinmetz; and Associate Policy Analyst Yvonne Fox.
+Other key Chapin Hall team members include Senior Policy Analyst Karen Fenton-LeShore; Policy Analysts Stephanie Armendariz, Charlotte Goodell, and Samantha Steinmetz; and Associate Policy Analysts Yvonne Fox and Katrina Dorse.